 - Workshop 2*: December 7– 10 2016, Mumbai

 - Workshop 3**: January 10 – 13, 2017, Mumbai

-*Workshop 2 will include a "Meet BlackRock" day on December 6th, 2016 at the BlackRock office in Gurgaon.
+*Workshop 2 included a “Meet BlackRock” day on December 6th, 2016 at the BlackRock office in Gurgaon.
 This will involve dedicated interaction with the BlackRock team.

 **Workshop 3 included a “Meet PayPal” day on January 9th, 2017 at the PayPal India Development Centre in Chennai.
 This will involve dedicated interaction with the PayPal team, with the opportunity to build close connections with relevant team members.